Legacy URL redirects

 Step 2: Fill in the new destination paths

 ~ Each row in column C needs a value.
-Possibly even / to send visitors to the homepage.
+Possibly even /

 ~ This can be a laborious task but never takes as long as one fears.
 Once again, it should be done by someone who genuinely knows the content of the new site.